What is business valuation?

-Notice the future expectation of economic benefit in the above sentence.
-Since the money is not in the bank yet, there is some measure of risk - of not receiving all or part of it when you expect it.
-So, in addition to figuring out what kind of money the business is likely to bring, the income valuation approach also factors in the risk.
+Note the future expectation of economic benefit above.
+Since the money is not in the bank yet there is a risk you will not see all or part of it when you expect it.

-Since the business value must be established in the present, the expected income and risk must be translated to today.
-The income approach uses two ways to do this translation:
+The real power of the income valuation is that it lets you calculate business value in the present.
+To do so, the expected income and risk must be translated to today.
+There are two ways you can do this translation:

-In its simplest form, the capitalization method basically divides the business expected earnings by the so-called capitalization rate.
-The idea is that the business value is defined by the business earnings and the capitalization rate is used to relate the two.
+In plain English, the capitalization valuation basically divides the expected business earnings by what is known as the capitalization rate.
+The idea is that the business value is defined by business earnings and the capitalization rate is used to relate the two.

 For example, if the capitalization rate is 33%, then the business is worth about 3 times its annual earnings.
 An alternative is a capitalization factor that is used to multiply the income.
 Either way, the result is what the business value is today.

-Valuation of a business by discounting its cash flows
+Valuation of a business by discounting its cash flow

-The discounting method works a bit differently: first, you project the business income stream over some future period of time, usually measured in years.
-Next, you determine the discount rate which reflects the risk of getting this income on time.
+For the rest of us there is the discounting valuation method.
+It works like this: first, you forecast the business income some time into the future, usually a number of years.
+Next, you figure out the discount rate which captures the risk of getting this income on time and in full measure.

-Last, you figure out what the business will be worth at the end of the projection period.
-This is called the residual or terminal business value.
-Finally, the discounting calculation gives you the so-called present value of the business, or what it is worth today.
+Finally, you estimate what the business is likely to be worth at the end of your forecast period.
+If you expect the company to keep running, there is some residual value, also known as the terminal value.
+Discounting the forecast earnings and the terminal value together gives you the present value of the business, or what it is worth today.

-Business valuation and risk: discount and cap rates are related
+Business valuation: how discount and cap rates are related

 Since both income valuation methods do the same thing, you would expect similar results.
-If fact, the capitalization and discount rates are related:
+You would be right, the capitalization and discount rates are related:

 where CR is the capitalization rate, DR is the discount rate, and K is the expected average growth rate in the income stream.
-Let's say that the discount rate is 25% and your projections show that the business profits are growing at a steady 5% per year.
-Then the capitalization rate is 25 - 5 = 20%.
+As an example, let's say that the discount rate is 25% and your forecast suggests that the business profits would be growing at a steady 5% per year.
+Then your capitalization rate is 25 - 5 = 20%.

-Perhaps the biggest difference between capitalization and discounting is what income input you use.
-Capitalization uses a single income measure such as the average of the earnings over several years.
-The discounting is done on a set of income values, one for each year in the projection period.
+What is the real difference between capitalization and discounting?
+Capitalization uses a single number that is your best estimate of future business earnings.
+The discounting is run on a sequence of income numbers, one for each year in your forecast.

-If your business shows smooth, steady profits year to year, the capitalization method is a good choice.
-For a growing business with rapidly changing and less predictable profits, discounting gives the most accurate results.
+If your business shows smooth, steady profits year after year, the capitalization valuation is a good way to go.
+For a young start-up or businesses with rapidly changing earnings, discounting gives the most accurate results.